SeleniumHQ/docs/docs_source_files/content/introduction/the_selenium_project_and_tools.en.md

 and asking them to take responsibility of the backend, browser-facing implementations.
-Recently this work has evolved into a W3C standardisation process where the goal is to turn the WebDriver component in Selenium into the _du jeur_ remote control library for user agents.
+Recently this work has evolved into a W3C standardisation process where the goal is to turn the WebDriver component in Selenium into the _du jour_ remote control library for user agents.